tomeshnet/tomesh.net/_posts/2016-10-30-reading-group.md

 Readings for {{ page.date | date: "%B"}}:

 - Raghavan, B., & Hasan, S. (2016).
 Macroscopically sustainable networking: On internet quines.
 In _Proceedings of the Second Workshop on Computing Within Limits_.
 Retrieved from [http://www1.icsi.berkeley.edu/~barath/papers/quine-limits16.pdf](http://www1.icsi.berkeley.edu/~barath/papers/quine-limits16.pdf)
+- Schneier, B. (2016 February).
+The Internet of Things Will Be the World's Biggest Robot.
+Retrieved from [https://www.schneier.com/blog/archives/2016/02/the_internet_of_1.html](https://www.schneier.com/blog/archives/2016/02/the_internet_of_1.html)